 Also make sure to route the long Tubing piece that goes under the Powerside Runway through the Retaining Rings.
-This is done to keep the Air Lines out of the way of where the Cables will be routed.
+You need to make sure the Air Lines are out of the way of where the Cables will be routed.

-Make sure to route the Tubing pieces on the outside ends of the Front and Rear Crosstubes through the Steel Tubes.
+Make sure to route the Tubing pieces on the outside ends of the Front and Rear Crosstubes through the Steel Tubes on the ends of the Crosstubes.
 This keeps the Tubing and the Tee Connectors from being disturbed as you use the Lift.
 This is important, because if the Air Lines are disturbed, the Safety Locks on the Lift may not work correctly.
 If you notice that Tubing has become disconnected from an Air Line Tee Connector, take the Lift out of service and get the Air Lines fixed.